michaeljclark/glhash/README.md

 GLSL shader pipeline.
 The `CMakeLists.txt` is intended to be used as a template for tiny demos.

-The shader implements the _SHA-2-256_ cryptographic hash function.

 ## Project Structure

 - `src/gl4_hash.c` - OpenGL 4.x compute demo using `gl2_util.h` loader.